jpalardy/jpalardy.github.io/_posts/2016-06-29-my-best-awk-tricks.markdown

 This is a wrap-up of my AWK tutorial series.
 You can start with [why learn awk](https://blog.jpalardy.com/posts/why-learn-awk/).
-Or you can just straight to [part 1](https://blog.jpalardy.com/posts/awk-tutorial-part-1/) of the tutorial.
+Or you can jump straight to [part 1](https://blog.jpalardy.com/posts/awk-tutorial-part-1/) of the tutorial.

 If you've read the tutorial, the amount of _magic_ should be down to a minimum.

 ## Disclaimers

-Before you ask: I have a cheatsheet and that's where I keep the recipes that follow.
+Before you ask: I have a cheatsheet, and that's where I keep the recipes that follow.
 I'm just human -- I copy and paste what I need.

-I'm not the author of these recipes, I only collected them over time.
+I'm not the author of these recipes; I only collected them over time.

 Allow me to skip the `cat FILE |` or `awk 'YOUR SCRIPT' FILE` parts.
 By now, I trust you to figure that out.